KimBergstroem/to-do-app/README.md

 #### Email Confirmation Setup (Supabase SMTP)

 When users sign up using our application, email confirmation is handled through Supabase's free SMTP service.
-However, this service has its limitations, allowing only one user registration per hour.
+However, this service has its limitations, allowing only 3 requests per hour.
 If you encounter "email limit exceeded" errors during testing, please use the following test account credentials:

 - **Email:** Testing@reminderToDo.com
-- **Password:** [ H3llo1234@ ]
+- **Password:** H3llo1234@

-Please note that for a production-ready project, we plan to implement our own SMTP service to avoid these limitations and ensure reliable email confirmation for all users.
+Please note that for a production-ready project, implement own SMTP service to avoid these limitations and ensure reliable email confirmation for all users.

+This is an example of how implementing an SMTP service for sending and receiving auth email services with Gmail.

+#### SMTP Setup with Gmail

+1.  **Enable Less Secure Apps Access**:

+    - Enable "Less secure app access" in your Google account settings.
+This allows your application to access Gmail via SMTP.
+    - Go to [Less secure apps & your Google Account](https://myaccount.google.com/lesssecureapps) and turn on this option.

+2.  **Generate App Password (Recommended)**:

+    - For secure access, generate an "App Password" specific to your application.
+This password replaces your Google account password for SMTP authentication.
+    - Go to [App passwords](https://myaccount.google.com/apppasswords) in your Google Account settings.
+    - Select "Mail" as the app and "Other (Custom name)" as the device, then click "Generate."

+3.  **SMTP Server Settings**:

+    - Use the following SMTP server settings for Gmail:
+      - **SMTP Server:** smtp.gmail.com
+      - **Port:** 587
+      - **Username:** example@gmail.com
+      - **Password:** Use the generated App Password from step 2.

+4.  **Implement SMTP in Your Application**:

+    To set up a custom SMTP server with Supabase as we use in this project:

+    - **Navigate to Supabase Dashboard:**

+      - Go to the Auth Settings Page in your Supabase project dashboard.

+    - **Enable Custom SMTP:**

+      - Under the SMTP Provider section, enable 'Custom SMTP'.

+    - **Configure SMTP Settings:**

+      - Fill in the details obtained from your SMTP provider, such as:
+        - **SMTP_HOST:** Hostname of the SMTP server (e.g., smtp.gmail.com)
+        - **SMTP_PORT:** Port number (e.g., 587 for TLS)
+        - **SMTP_USER:** Your SMTP username (typically your email address)
+        - **SMTP_PASS:** App-specific password generated from your SMTP provider
+        - **SMTP_SENDER_NAME:** Name displayed as the sender in emails
+        - **SMTP_ADMIN_EMAIL:** Optional admin email for SMTP setup notifications

+    - **Adjust Rate Limits:**

+      - Customize email rate limits under Auth > Rate Limits in the Supabase dashboard.
+      - Default rate limits ensure service stability; adjust as per your application's needs.

+      Here’s an example configuration for Gmail SMTP with Supabase Functions:

+          SMTP_ADMIN_EMAIL=your-admin-email@example.com
+          SMTP_HOST=smtp.gmail.com
+          SMTP_PORT=587
+          SMTP_USER=your-email@gmail.com
+          SMTP_PASS=your-app-password
+          SMTP_SENDER_NAME=Your App Name

+5.  **Testing and Production Deployment**:
+    - Test your SMTP configuration thoroughly in a development environment to ensure emails are sent and received correctly.
+    - Implement error handling and logging for SMTP operations to monitor email delivery status.
+    - For production, configure your application to use environment variables for sensitive information like Gmail credentials and App Passwords to enhance security.

+By following these steps, you can securely set up SMTP with Gmail for sending and receiving authentication emails in your application.
+Adjust the configuration as per your application's requirements and security guidelines.

-For deploying your app, Netlify is used.
-Follow these steps:
+#### **Deploying App, Netlify is used.
+Follow these steps:**

 **Create a New Site:**